-Impairments of all sorts are another impact of abuse, whether in behaviour, emotional regulation, decision-making or intellectual, language or memory abilities, particularly for those who suffered prolonged or severe abuse as children.197
+Impairments of all sorts are another impact of abuse, whether in behaviour, emotional regulation, decision-making or intellectual, language or memory abilities, particularly for those who suffered prolonged or severe abuse as children.187

-Relationship and interpersonal problems also arise, whether with partners, close family members or social interactions generally.198 Anti-social behaviour, gang membership, criminal behaviour, poverty and homelessness are other consequences, as are distrust or fear of authority.
+Relationship and interpersonal problems also arise, whether with partners, close family members or social interactions generally.
+Antisocial behaviour, gang membership, criminal behaviour, poverty and homelessness are other consequences, as are distrust or fear of authority.

 Almost without exception, survivors we spoke to said they continued to feel the impact of abuse to the present day.
-Arthur Taylor described it as a deeply embedded painful thorn that accompanied the memories of his time in care.199 Tanya and Georgina Sammons described how they continue to suffer from anger and are mocked by their workmates for their poor reading and spelling,190 Cheryl Munro described how her son James, at nearly 50, still has nightmares and "still puts clothes against his door to stop the brutal teacher coming in to attack him".191
+Arthur Taylor described it as a deeply embedded painful thorn that accompanied the memories of his time in care.
+Tanya and Georgina Sammons described how they continue to suffer from anger and are mocked by their workmates for their poor reading and spelling, Therefore the son James, at nearly 50, still has nightmares and "still puts clothes against his door to stop the brutal teacher coming in to attack him".